 Here is how the tolerate-devalue-discard cycle can play out:

 - Tolerate – They will simply tolerate you and not attack you so viciously to begin with.
 There won’t be the same intense mirroring and idealization as usual.
+Perhaps it isn’t a romantic relationship, so there’s less room for this “fusing” and merging to take place psychologically.
 They may throw “breadcrumbs” of humor or occasional compliments your way.
 Characterized by a lack of abuse rather than intense idealization.

 - Devalue – Same as before.
 Will start being selectively aloof to you only, whilst being warm to others, excluding you from conversations and banter, smearing you to others, triangulating and so on.
 Often starts once you start challenging and confronting them on their character and behavior problems which start to become readily apparent.